danssandbox/aws-rag-bot/README.md

 - **LangChain LLM Callbacks** - Example of using LLM Callbacks, provided here for custom costing
 - **Conversational Memory** -- Designed to manage chat history memory from the client side - to support a serverless model
 - **OpenSearch** - an AWS hosted semantic search service which has a vector database that is valuable in the retrieval feature of RAG
+- **OpenSearch loading library** - making it easier to load multiple content sources into an OpenSearch vector database.
 - **Langchain LCEL Chains** - for more flexible chaining of steps in the RAG app
 - **Multiple embedding models** - Defaults to Bedrock Titan, but supports OpenAI and Hugging Face
 - **Web and directory crawlers** - for loading content into the vector DB.
 Lots of fine-tuning to document selection features - whitelisting, black listing, etc.